CS2103AUG2016-T10-C4/Main/docs/UserGuide.md

 > Creates a new Event 'Group meeting at I3 MR9' with the time period as 5 October 2016, 2:10 p.m. to 4:00 p.m.

-**`add`** `Basketball practice from 051016 1800 051016 2100 #basketball`
+**`add`** `Basketball practice from 051016 1800 051016 2100 #Basketball`

 > Creates a new Event 'Basketball practice' with the time period as 5 October 2016, 6:00 p.m. to 9:00 p.m.
-Also adds the tag "basketball" to it.
+Also adds the tag "Basketball" to it.

 <br>
 ### 3.1.5.
 Find an Item